 - Obsessions with Movement – Movement must occur in a very precise fashion with the correct attitude or it must be repeated ad nauseum until done correctly.

-- Extreme Dietary Concerns – A concern with diet which results in significant weight loss to the point where one might consider them anorexic.
+- Extreme Dietary Concerns – A concern with diet which results in significant weight loss to the detriment of their health.

 In addition, some lesser-known forms of OCD include:

-- Pure Obsessive Compulsive Disorder (POCD, Pure-O) – In which one has internal obsessions but does not take external compulsive actions.
+- Pure Obsessive Compulsive Disorder (POCD, Pure-O) – In which one has internal obsessions but does not take external compulsive actions to mitigate these obsessions.